pcnoic/christos.id/_posts/2025-01-12-ipvs-and-iptables.md

 When a packet is received at the interface where a virtual service (VIP:port) is configured, if it belongs to that connection, it is forwarded to the stored backend.
 Otherwise, it picks a backend based on the scheduling algorithm and creates a new connection entry in the conntrack table so future packets stay pinned.

 <style>
-        /* CSS is included here for simplicity */
         #ipvs-scene {
             font-family: monospace;
             padding: 20px;